Crabston/grav-theme-simple-site/README.md

 header-transparent: false   # Allows the fixed header to be transparent over the page
 sticky-footer: true         # Causes the footer to be sticky at the bottom of the page
 production-mode: true       # In production mode, only minified CSS is used.
 When disabled, nested CSS with sourcemaps are enabled
+fontawesome:                # Customize the use of fontawesome icons
 favicon:                    # A custom favicon rather than the theme default (see below for more information)
 custom_logo:                # A custom logo (see below)
 custom_logo_mobile:         # A custom logo for mobile devices (see below)